-2. Showcase your Portfolio
+2. Showcase Your Portfolio

-More important that your previous jobs here is your portfolio.
+More important than your previous jobs here is your portfolio.
 You are a freelancer, so they aren’t interested in knowing that you were such a great employee.
 But they definitely want to know how much you can handle all by yourself.

 So choose what you have done before that match what they are looking for now, and list it on your CV.
-Write a brief about the working process and the achievements as well.
+Write a brief about the working process and achievements as well.
 And if it is something that can be found online, add links to the finished work.

 You might be just starting as a freelancer, so it can be that you don’t have much a portfolio yet.
 In this case, you should think hard and find out anything you have done in your life that can be related to the job in question.